Gillis scores 20 as Purdue beats Rutgers in Big Ten tourney

 BIG PICTURE

-Purdue struggled down the stretch, splitting its last eight games of the regular season.
+Purdue split its last eight games of the regular season.
 It’s looking to become the first No. 1 seed to win the Big Ten tourney since 2019.

 UP NEXT